ThomasTyte/T2-s-Barbershop/README.md

 Things I would change or add:

-- I woulod like to add another side-by-side carousel.
+- I would like to add another side-by-side carousel.
 - I would like to add a "cart" so the user could combine their order ina simple way.
 - I would like to add a working search-bar to navigate the website.